 Spanish Garlic Shrimp Recipe for Gambas al Ajillo – A Spanish Tapas Bar Favourite That’s Easy to Make at Home

-While we love nothing more than doing a Spanish tapas bar hop and spending an evening grazing on an array of Spanish tapas – small plates of snacks initially intended to soak up the booze but which became the very reason to do a tapas bar-hop for many a food-lover who preferred the nibbles to the drinks.
+We love nothing more than doing a Spanish tapas bar hop and spending an evening grazing on an array of Spanish tapas – small plates of snacks initially intended to soak up the booze, but which became the very reason to do a tapas bar-hop for many a food-lover who preferred the nibbles to the drinks.

-We may have fell in love with the ritual of tapas bar hopping as much as we became smitten with the small plates of food served with drinks at Spain’s atmospheric tapas bars, but at the same time we’ve long enjoyed recreating the tapas experience at home and that’s what this series of Spanish tapas recipes is all about.
+We may have fell in love with the ritual of tapas bar hopping as much as we became smitten with the small dishes of food served with drinks at Spain’s atmospheric tapas bars.
+But at the same time we’ve long enjoyed recreating the tapas experience at home and that’s what this series of Spanish tapas recipes is all about.

 The idea was to encourage you to cook up a spread of tapas dishes to graze on in the comfort of your own home, especially if, like so many people around the world who still can’t travel, you’re not planning a trip to Spain anytime soon.